k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup.md

 ## Tools

 * K8ssandra-tools Helm chart
-* K8ssandra-cluster Helm chart, which we'll extend with `backupRestore` Medusa buckets for S3 integration
+* K8ssandra-cluster Helm chart, which we'll extend with `backupRestore` Medusa buckets for Amazon S3 integration
 * Sample files in GitHub:
   * `medusa-bucket-key.yaml` to create a secret with credentials for an S3 bucket
   * `test_data.cql` to populate a Cassandra keyspace and table with data